albinech/NumberModify/README.md

     _Discuss this question and your answer with your trainer, if you work in a regular group._

-- Define predicate as a `Verify` method of the [IPredicate](FilterByPredicate/IPredicate.cs) interface.
+- Define predicate as a `IsMatch` method of the [IPredicate](FilterByPredicate/IPredicate.cs) interface.
 The implementation details of the predicate logic are left to the derived classes.

 - Put the common part of the code as a skeleton of operations in the `Select` extesion method of the [ArrayExtensions](FilterByPredicate) static class.
 The method must contain the `IPredicate` interface as a parameter.